History of Echocardiography

 61. Kasai C, Namekawa K, Koyano A, Omoto R. Real time two-dimensional blood flow imaging using an autocorrelation technique.
-IEEE Transactions on Sonics and Ultrasonics, 1985 May; 32(3):458-464 Color Doppler by phased array ultrasound sector scanner
+IEEE Transactions on Sonics and Ultrasonics 32(3):458-464, May 1985 Color Doppler by using a phased array ultrasound sector scanner.

 Chihiro Kasai.
 From Kobayasi Riken News No.67-6

 61A.
 Trahey GE, Smith SW.
 Properties of acoustical speckle in the presence of phase aberration.
 Part I: First order statistics.
 Ultrasonic Imaging 10:12-28,1988

 61AA.
 Pandian NG, Krevis A, Brockway B, Isner JM, Sacharoff A, Boleza E, Caro R, Muller D. Ultrasound angioscopy: real-time two-dimensional intraluminal ultrasound imaging of blood vessels.
 Am J Cardiol 62:493-494, 1988

 61B.
 Smith SW, Trahey GE, Hubbard SM, Wagner RF.
 Properties of acoustical speckle in the presence of phase aberration.
 Part II: Correlation lengths.
 Ultrasonic Imaging 10:29-51, 1988